SWITCH-CLUB/ASCI-2021/Web Development/Team Ataraxia.md

 ## About Project

 **Absidy**, in essence is (rather aims to be) a safety guide to people migrating to/staying over in places they're new to.
-We plan to record already available (then extend it to mining real time) crime stats in a city to help people avoid renting a place or layovers in shady areas.
+We plan to crowdsource data about prevalent crimes in different areas of a town/city to help people avoid renting a place or layover in shady areas.

-Additionally, armed with information about laws and helpline numbers of the locality, we aim to make it a traveller friendly, hassle-free substitute to asking around strangers for information or scrounging through the internet.
+Additionally, armed with information about travel and safety related laws, and, nearest hospitals and police stations, we aim to make it a traveller friendly, hassle-free substitute to asking around strangers for information or scrounging through the internet.

 **Tech stack**:

- - HTML
+ - WAMP (Windows (OS), Apache (web-server), MySQL (database), PHP (lang))
- - CSS
+ - HTML, CSS
  - JavaScript

- (Will add more as we move futhur with the project)
+ (Google Maps JavaScript API, Google Places API)

 ## Team Members